-If you’re new to Armbian, the Getting Started section provides a tutorial for everything you need to get Armbian running, and answers many Frequently Asked Questions.
+If you are new to Armbian, the Getting Started section provides a tutorial for everything you need to get Armbian running and answers many Frequently Asked Questions.
 It then continues on to more advanced topics.

-If you still can’t find what you need here, visit the Armbian forum, where your input can help improve this documentation.
+If you still cannot find what you need here visit the Armbian forum where your input can help to improve this documentation.

 What is Armbian?¶

-- Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
-Compiled from scratch,
+- Lightweight Debian or Ubuntu based Linux distribution specialized for ARM development boards

-- It has powerfull build and software development tools,
+- It has powerful build and software development tools to make custom builds

 - Ethernet adapter with DHCP and SSH server ready on default port (22)

-- NAND, SATA, eMMC and USB install script is included (nand-sata-install)
+- NAND, SATA, eMMC and USB install script is included (

-- Login script shows: board name with large text, distribution base, kernel version, system load, up time, memory usage, IP address, CPU temp, drive temp, ambient temp from Temper if exits, SD card usage, battery conditions and number of updates to install.
+- Login script shows: board name with large text, distribution base, kernel version, system load, uptime, memory usage, IP address, CPU and drive temperature, ambient temperature from Temper if exits, SD card usage, battery conditions and number of updates to install

 - eth0 interrupts are using dedicated core (Allwinner based boards)